-Section 7 - Restrictive intervention and Rapid Tranquilisation
+Section 9 - Management of agitation, Restraint Reduction and Rapid Tranquilisation

-Patients with mental health problems who are actively trying to leave may need to be kept in the ED, initially by staff listening and talking to them to try to persuade them to stay.
+Patients with mental health problems who are actively trying to leave may need to be kept in the ED, initially by staff listening and talking to them to try to de-escalate and persuade them to stay.
 An assessment of the patient's capacity to decide to leave should be made by a senior decision maker.

-If a patient is assessed as lacking capacity or is already being kept in the ED under another legal framework, e.g. the Mental Health Act, and persuasion or de-escalation has failed, then the patient may need to be restrained.
+If a patient is assessed as lacking capacity or is already being kept in the ED under another legal framework, e.g. the Mental Health Act, and de-escalation has failed, then the patient may need to be restrained as a last resort to prevent risk to life.
 Restraint should be proportionate to the risk presented by the patient and should be carried out by staff who are trained.
+It is RCEM's view that clinical staff should not be the main providers of restraint and that hospitals should have security services who are trauma informed and have training in mental health, de-escalation, conflict resolution and safe restraint.
+There is evidence that a team with clinical leadership is effective in reducing restraint.2 It has also been reported by one trust that improvement in their ED environment for patients with mental health problems and provision of mental health nurses reduced agitation, rates of absconding, restraint and RT.

-If a patient is needing to be restrained for more than 10 minutes, and de-escalation has failed, NICE guidance states that Rapid Tranquilisation should be given.
+If a patient is needing to be restrained for more than 10 minutes, and de-escalation has failed, NICE guidance states that Rapid Tranquilisation should be considered.
+Patients with severe agitation (often due in part to intoxication) should be considered as possible Acute Behavioural Disturbance.
+Clinicians should be aware of the risks of cardiovascular collapse and the need to use different strategies for Rapid Tranquilisation.

 Hospital trusts should have a policy on restrictive and physical intervention.
-All episodes of physical intervention (restraint) should be monitored by the trust's security lead.
-Inappropriate uses of restraint and / or rapid tranquilisation should be investigated, and outcomes shared.
+All episodes of restraint (physical intervention) in EDs should be monitored by both the trust's security lead and by an ED clinician.
+The aim should be to monitor incidence of use of restraint, identify areas for learning and to reduce restraint in the longer term.